Sameer-Programmer/GlobalAuthSetup_Project/README.md

 Screenshots are captured during test execution and saved in the `ScreenShots/` directory.
 These include full-page screenshots and element-specific screenshots, useful for debugging and visual regression testing.

-## Contributing

-Contributions are welcome!
-Please feel free to fork the repository, create a new branch, and submit a pull request with your improvements.

-## License

-This project is licensed under the ISC License.
-See the `LICENSE` file for details (if available).

-## Contact

-For any questions or suggestions, please open an issue in the repository.